Multiplication operators on the Bloch space of bounded homogeneous domains: Abstract

 \section{Abstract}

 In this paper, we study the multiplication operators on the Bloch space of a bounded homogeneous domain in $\C^n$.
 Specifically, we characterize the bounded and the compact multiplication operators, establish estimates on the operator norm, and determine the spectrum.
+We prove that the only bounded multiplication operators on the Bloch space of the polydisk are those whose symbol is constant.
 Furthermore, we prove that for a large class of bounded symmetric domains, the isometric multiplication operators are those whose symbol is a constant of modulus one.